 Reaffirms Secretarial authority to impose storage, withdrawal, and transportation fees but adds a requirement that such fees accurately reflect the economic value of those services.
 Establishes minimum fees (i.e., not less than required for cost recovery).
-Requires the annual publishing of a standard schedule of fees.
+Provides for fee increases over time to encourage helium withdrawal.
+Ensures that helium in storage, as of the date of enactment, shall have priority pipeline access, though not a higher priority than that provided to helium intended for Federal users.
 Allows any person or qualified bidder to which crude helium is sold or auctioned to store helium in the Federal Helium Reserve and credits all revenues to the Helium Production Fund.